Unusual types of gramophone records: Colored records

 The Canadian pressing of Devo's Q: Are We Not Men?
 A: We Are Devo! album featured spattered-color vinyl, with a grey/white marbled base with splashes of color on the top of that.
 The UK pressing came in multiple (solid) colors of vinyl and a picture disc edition that came with a flexi-disc (the US edition, however, was plain black).

 From the mid 1980s to the early 1990s, Canadian rock singer Bryan Adams released a small number of singles on colored vinyl.
 Notable examples are "Christmas Time", originally on both black and clear green vinyl and later reissued on red vinyl, and a 12-inch single of "Thought I'd Died And Gone To Heaven" on silver colored vinyl in 1992, in order to commemorate the massive sales of his earlier hit single "(Everything I Do) I Do It For You", which was featured in its full-length version on the disc.

 Isis released their first EP Red Sea on tri-colored vinyl.
 Divided like a pie, one third was red, one third was black, and one third was tan/gold.
 Other bands have released records with 2 colors, divided down the middle.

-Electronic artist Isao Tomita issued a coral or peach vinyl disc of The Bermuda Triangle on RCA Red Seal.

-Alternative artist The Dandy Warhols have been known to release all their 7-inch singles on different color vinyl records, and also their LP's.
-An uncolored, clear, limited release version of their album 'The Dandy Warhols Come Down' was available at the record stores in the band's hometown in 1997.

-Jack White's independent label Third Man Records often produces limited editions of their releases on colored, multi-colored and glow-in-the-dark vinyl.

-American singer songwriter Madonna released her 2005 album Confessions on a Dance Floor on a double pink vinyl.
-Her 2008 Hard Candy album was released on a triple package, which two of these LPs are "candy swirled" vinyl discs (pink-white and blue-white "candy swirled" discs like a starlight candy).

-The alternative band Jars of Clay released a limited edition version of their 'Inland' album using coke bottle green for the disc.
+Colored vinyl records became increasingly popular in later years, with some albums having multiple releases in various different colors.